geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 :::{admonition} Prerequisites
 :class: warning
-Before beginning this tutorial, JupyterGIS must be installed on your computer (see [Installation instructions](https://jupytergis.readthedocs.io/en/latest/user_guide/install.html)).
+Before beginning this tutorial, JupyterGIS must be installed on your computer (see [installation instructions](../../install.md)).
 Alternatively, you can use an online installation of JupyterGIS.
 Your choice may have implications for collaboration, so please read our [collaboration feature overview](../../../overview/features/collab.md) for more context.
 :::

 ---